fkavache/Chat-WIFI-Direct/README.md

 Nodar Sanaia   (nsana15@freeuni.edu.ge)
 Vache Katsadze (vkats15@freeuni.edu.ge)

+### Introduction
+Application which allows two devices connected to the same Wi-Fi network to communicate through chat. (p2p)

 ### About
 The main page of the application is a list of chats, from which it is possible to go to the chat page or delete the chat itself.

 When selecting chat in the navigation drawer, there is the peer search page, where when you open the page, you first ask for the permission of the location